centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

             By default, the program uses the data retention period from Centreon MBI configuration.
         -e  End date in format YYYY-MM-DD.
             By default, the program uses the data retention period from Centreon MBI configuration.
-        -p  Do not empty statistic tables, delete only entries for the processed period.
+        -p  Do not empty statistic tables; delete only entries for the processed period.
             Does not work on raw data tables, only on Centreon MBI statistics tables.

 If no "start" or "end" date is given to the ETL script, the start